Recollections of an officer of the chief administrative district in Zeyer [today-.

 Johannes Jahn, farmer and farm owner in Zeyersvorderkampen. (see the original text)

-This document has been translated and reworked with additional family history by Mark Rabideau.
+This document has been translated and reworked with additional family history added

 The District of Zeyer was located in the northeast corner of the Free State of Danzig, in the area that included the towns of Grosses Werder, Zeyer, Stuba and Schlangenhaken.
 The district followed the Nogat River, starting at the village Zeyer to the Vistula Lagoon estuary.
 The total area of the District was about 2510 hectares (~6200 acres) of which 480 hectares (`1200 acres) were the village of Zeyer, Stuba with the village of Neudorf was about 610 hectares (~1500 acres) , Zeyersvorderkampen about 1020 hectares (~2500 acres) and Schlangenhaken another 400 hectares (~1000 acres).
 The total population of the district was roughly 1735 inhabitants of German descent and origin.
 The population was exclusively engaged/ employed in agriculture and related professions.